 Many people fondly remember (or, sometimes, not so fondly) their physical education teachers from junior high or high school.
 A physical education class is many children's only experience with being forced to exercise; it's also the only reason some adults carried their current healthy habits into adulthood.
 Physical education (or P.E.) teachers get to play a part in shaping those habits and in encouraging children to be healthy and productive adults.
 Physical education degree programs prepare future P.E. teachers and related workers to fulfill this role by educating them in sports instruction, exercise techniques, teaching strategies and other necessary skills.
 Graduates of degree programs in physical education might find employment as sports coaches, sports instructors or physical education teachers.

 Coaches teach, instruct and organize both amateur and professional athletes for team or individual sports.
 Athletes are trained for competitive sports with the aim of optimizing their physical potential and, for team sports, their ability to made decisions and operate as a team.
 Coaches also advise on strategies for maximum success, generally with minimum risk of injury.
 High school sports coaches are almost always also teachers.
 Working hours for full-time coaches are irregular and involve travel.
 The work can be stressful owing to the intensely competitive nature of the job.
 The U.S. Bureau of Labor Statistics (BLS), expected a 15% growth in the employment of coaches and scouts, including high school sports coaches, between 2012 and 2022 (www.bls.gov).
-As of 2013, the mean annual wage for coaches and scouts working at elementary and secondary schools was $32,120, also per the BLS.
+As of 2014, the median annual wage for coaches and scouts was $30,640, also per the BLS.